SiddharthN16/TT09-Control-Block/docs/info.md

 ## How to test

-Provide input of op-code.
+Provide input of opcode.
 Check that the correct output bits are being asserted/deasserted properly.